asmitab/mauktik-site/sections/news/section2.md

 tags:
   - news
 ---
+**Fair Observer: *[](https://www.fairobserver.com/region/central_south_asia/india-citizenship-amendment-act-protests-bjp-aap-win-delhi-news-13321/)[Article](https://www.fairobserver.com/region/central_south_asia/india-citizenship-amendment-act-protests-bjp-aap-win-delhi-news-13321/)* by Mauktik on the recently passed Citizenship Amendment Act in India and the elections in the state of Delhi.**

 **Fair Observer:** ***[Article](https://www.fairobserver.com/more/science/artificial-intelligence-ai-news-neuroscience-science-news-today-47191/)*** **by Mauktik on the latest developments in neuroscience and their implications for our understanding of ethics, politics and free-will.**

 **Fair Observer:** ***[Article](https://www.fairobserver.com/region/central_south_asia/democracy-india-israel-benjamin-netanyahu-brexit-donald-trump-impeachment-world-news-79482/)*** **by Mauktik on the recent political developments in the US, the UK and Israel, and lessons for the Indian democracy.**